helios-decompiler/standalone-app/README.md

 Q: Why is JD-GUI not included?
 I use it all the time!
 A: JD-GUI is incompatible with this project.
 It's a legality issue

+Q: Where can I download the latest build?
+A: You can do so [here](https://ci.samczsun.com/job/Helios/)